Detecting Sparse Cointegration: Estimation and Testing

-for the active set of predictors selected by the adaptive LASSO and in the sequel refer to the covariates associated with this estimated active set as ${\bm x}_{\hat{S}t}$.
+as the active set of predictors selected by the adaptive lasso, and in the sequel refer to the covariates associated with this estimated active set as $\bm{x}_{\hat{S},t}$.
 We next use this estimated active set $\hat{S}$ to form the residuals of interest.
-These can be obtained using the adaptive lasso estimates directly:
+These can be obtained using the adaptive lasso estimates directly

-noting that the vast majority of the components of $\hat{\bm \beta}^{AL}$ are set to zero, by the effect of the $\ell_{1}$ penalization.
-Inferences about the presence or absence of cointegration can now be implemented using the residual sequence in (\ref{eq:eq9}).
-Alternatively, we may also consider running a post adaptive lasso OLS by regressing $y_{t}$ on the selected set ${\bm x}_{\hat{S},t}$. \\
+noting that the vast majority of the components of $\hat{\bm \beta}^{AL}$ are set to zero by the effect of the $\ell_{1}$ penalization.
+Under sparse cointegration with $|\rho|<1$, these residuals behave as I(0) processes, while under $\rho=1$ they behave as I(1) processes.
+Thus for our second-stage procedure, they serve as valid proxies for $z_t$ in terms of their order of integration properties

 Given the residual sequence $\hat{z}_{t}$ constructed as above, our next goal is to assess whether or not it contains a unit root in its autoregressive representation.
-For this purpose consider the following two competing models:
+For this purpose consider the following two competing models

-Model ${\cal M}_{0}$ imposes I(1) behaviour by fitting an AR(k) process in first differences to the residuals.
-In contrast, model ${\cal M}_{1}$ allows the $\hat{z}_{t}'s$ to be stationary.
-Because the $\hat{z}_{t}'s$ are centered by construction, the inclusion of an intercept term is not crucial.
-The order $k$ of the autoregressions is directly linked to the behaviour of the error process $u_{t}$ driving the equilibrium errors as formulated in (\ref{eq:eq3}). \\
+Model ${\cal M}_{0}$ imposes I(1) behaviour by fitting an AR($k$) process in first differences to the residuals.
+In contrast, model ${\cal M}_{1}$ augments this specification with a lagged level $\hat{z}_{t-1}$ and allows the $\hat{z}_{t}$'s to be stationary when $\phi<0$.
+Because the $\hat{z}_{t}$'s are centered by construction, the inclusion of an intercept term is not crucial for our asymptotic arguments.
+The order $k$ of the autoregressions is directly linked to the behaviour of the error process $u_{t}$ driving the equilibrium errors as formulated in \eqref{eq:eq3}.

 We now view the objective of testing for cointegration as a model selection problem between models ${\cal M}_{0}$ and ${\cal M}_{1}$.
-Selecting model ${\cal M}_{0}$ indicates absence of cointegration (i.e., (\ref{eq:eq1}) is a spurious regression).
-In contrast, support for model ${\cal M}_{1}$ implies that the $\hat{z}_{t}'s$ behave like an I(0) process so that $y_{t}$ and the set of covariates selected by the adaptive lasso are cointegrated. \\
+Selecting model ${\cal M}_{0}$ indicates absence of cointegration (i.e. \eqref{eq:eq1} is a spurious regression).
+In contrast, support for model ${\cal M}_{1}$ implies that the $\hat{z}_{t}$'s behave like an I(0) process so that $y_{t}$ and the set of covariates selected by the adaptive lasso are cointegrated.
+Letting $\overline{\sigma}^{2}_{0}$ and $\overline{\sigma}^{2}_{1}$ denote the residual variances from (\ref{eq:eq10}) and (\ref{eq:eq11}), selection between the two models is made using the criteria